IgniteUI/igniteui-xplat-docs/doc/en/components/calendar.md

 | selected | Indicates selected state.
 Applies to date, month and year elements. |
 | current | Indicates current state.
 Applies to date, month and year elements. |

-Using these CSS parts we can customize tha appearance of the Calendar component like this:
+Using these CSS parts we can customize thе appearance of the Calendar component like this:

 ```css
 igc-calendar::part(header) {